(she)

 Stanford CS 224N, "Insights between NLP and Linguistics" [slides]

-Brown Computer Science, Carnegie Mellon LTI, July 2023
+July 2023: Talks at Brown Computer Science, Carnegie Mellon LTI

-Decoding Communication in Nonhuman Species Workshop, June 2023 [slides] [recording]
+June 2023: Talk at Decoding Communication in Nonhuman Species Workshop [slides] [recording]

-UC Santa Barbara Computational Linguistics Group, October 2020
+Oct 2022: Talk at UC Santa Barbara Computational Linguistics Group

-Mission: Impossible Language Models - Julie Kalini, Isabel Papadimitriou , Richard Futrell, Kyle Mahowald, and Christopher Potts (preprint)
+Mission: Impossible Language Models - Julie Kalini, Isabel Papadimitriou , Richard Futrell, Kyle Mahowald, and Christopher Potts, ACL 2024 Best Paper

 Injecting structural hints: Using language models to study inductive biases in language learning - Isabel Papadimitriou and Dan Jurafsky, Findings of EMNLP 2023